krishnakadiyala/NPAcourse/labs/Lab_10_Basic_File_Operations.md

 ##### Step 4

-In another terminal windows, use `cat` to view the file just created:
+In another terminal window, use `cat` to view the file just created:

 ```bash
 ntc@ntc-training:ntc$ cd files